P: (615) 238-6313

 - Leadership Nashville: Class of 2011 Opening Retreat Co-Chairperson and Steering Committee Member; Member, Class of 2010

-- Big Brothers Big Sisters of Middle Tennessee: Board Member, 2007-present; President, Board of Directors, 2010; President-Elect, Board of Directors, 2009; Long Range Strategic Task Force Committee, 2007-present
+- Big Brothers Big Sisters of Middle Tennessee: Board Member, 2007-Present; President, Board of Directors, 2010; President-Elect, Board of Directors, 2009; Long Range Strategic Task Force Committee, 2007-Present; Governance Committee, 2007-Present

 - You Have the Power, Inc.: Board Member, 2009-2012

 - Vanderbilt Alumni Association: Board Member, 2006-2010; Board Nominating Committee, Member, 2010; Strategic Planning Task Force, Member, 2009-2010; Board Executive Committee Member, 2008-2010; Distinguished Alumnus Nominating Committee, 2007-2010; Bylaws Task Force Committee, 2007-2010

 - Bacchanalian Society of Nashville: Host for Annual Fundraising Events, 2007-Present

 - Board of Professional Responsibility of the Supreme Court of the State of Tennessee: Hearing Committee Member, 2002-2010

 - Association of Vanderbilt Black Alumni: Executive Committee, 2009-2010; Nominating Committee Member, 2009; Reunion/25th Year Celebration Committee Member, 2009; Member, 1994-Present